hfp/libxs/documentation/libxs_predict.md

   const double inputs[], const double outputs[]);
 ```

 Push one training entry.
+When set_series was called and
+outputs is NULL, the inputs array holds nseries values
+representing one timestep; sliding windows are constructed
+at build time.
+Otherwise, inputs holds M values and outputs
+holds N values as before.
 Output values are transformed
 internally if a transform was set.
 The lock is optional
 (NULL if single-threaded).
 Returns EXIT_SUCCESS or
 EXIT_FAILURE.